-TVA's vegetation management program along its transmission ROW consists of the following basic components:
+TVA's vegetation management program along its ROWs consists of the following basic components:

-- Floor work Vegetation maintenance activities which target previously cleared or maintained areas along the transmission ROWs.
+- Floor work Vegetation maintenance activities which target previously cleared or maintained areas along the transmission system ROWs.
 Typically, floor activities consist of mechanical control (e.g., brush hogging, which is also known as bush hogging and will be referred to as brush hogging in this document) and herbicide application. - Tree work Vegetation maintenance activities which focus on tree removal or tree trimming.
-Typically, tree activities consist of manual control (e.g., chainsaw) and mechanical control (e.g., equipment mounted saws and other devices). - Inspections Periodic review of transmission ROW condition to determine maintenance needs, and any need to adjust the cycle of scheduled work due to emergent conditions. - Planning and Support The transmission ROW manager develops plans to maintain his or her respective ROWs in a cost-effective, efficient, and environmentally responsible manner to minimize vegetation-related interruptions. - Communication Notification of, communication to and education for the property owner. - Reliability and Compliance Vegetation management activities maximize reliability of the transmission system.
-Vegetation maintenance activities also must be compliant where applicable with the NERC Reliability Standard FAC-003.
-As summarized in Table 1-1, TVA's transmission ROW can be classified into three broad categories based on the need for routine vegetation maintenance.
-TVA has vegetation management rights for the entirety of the 238,000 acres of active transmission ROW.
-TVA, however, only actively maintains approximately 46 percent or 110,752 acres because about 51 percent of the transmission ROW is used as cropland, golf courses, orchards or similar uses that integrate compatible vegetation, which is primarily
+Typically, tree activities consist of manual control (e.g., chainsaw) and mechanical control (e.g., equipment mounted saws and other devices). - Inspections Periodic review of transmission system ROW conditions to determine maintenance needs, and any need to adjust the cycle of scheduled work due to emergent conditions. - Planning and Support The Transmission ROW manager develops plans to maintain his or her respective ROWs in a cost-effective, efficient, and environmentally responsible manner to minimize vegetation-related interruptions. - Communication Notification of, communication to and education for the property owner. - Reliability and Compliance Vegetation management activities maximize reliability of the transmission system.
+Vegetation maintenance activities also must be compliant where applicable with the NERC Reliability Standard FAC-003.As summarized in Table 1-1, TVA's transmission system ROW can be classified into three broad categories based on the need for routine vegetation maintenance.
+TVA has vegetation management rights of the 239,516 acres of active transmission system ROW.
+TVA, however, only actively maintains approximately 46 percent or 111,368 acres2 because about 51 percent of the transmission system ROW is used as cropland, golf courses, orchards or similar uses that integrate compatible vegetation, which is primarily maintained by the landowner.